aws/aws-panorama-cli/README.md

 `graph.json` under `graphs` directory lists down all the packages, nodes and edges in this application.
 Nodes and Edges are the way to define an application graph in Panorama.
 `package.json` in each package has details about the package and the assets it uses.
 Interface definitions for the package need to be defined in this as well.
 Model package `call-node` has a `descriptor.json` which needs to have the metadata required for compiling the model.
 More about this in the models section.
 In `people_counter` package which is the default i.e container type, all the implementation related files go into the `src` directory and `descriptor.json` has details about which command and file to use when the container is launched.
+More about container package management later.
 `assets` directory is where all the assets reside.
 Developer is not expected to make any changes in this directory.

 ```Shell